 I came to glaciology after studying physics at my undergraduate school, Case Western Reserve University in Cleveland, Ohio.
-The latest report from Intergovernmental Panel on Climate Change (IPCC) at that time, the 4th Assessment Report (AR4), was making headlines as it showed that man-made climate change was very clear and very severe.
+The latest report from the Intergovernmental Panel on Climate Change (IPCC) at that time, the 4th Assessment Report (AR4), was making headlines as it showed that man-made climate change was very clear and very severe.

 Looking ahead, glaciology is buckled in for another round of innovation, this time thanks to ICESat-2.
 This satellite is collecting precise elevations of the earth’s surface — including and especially the surfaces of glaciers and ice sheets — photon by photon, every 0.7 meters as it moves through its orbit.
-We’ll be able to see changes at all spatial scales, from full-continent (or full largest-island) to individual crevasses.
+We’re now able to see changes at all spatial scales, from full-continent (or full largest-island) to individual crevasses.

 Outside of glaciology, I have fun with rock climbing, bicycling, ultimate frisbee, exploring the wildlife and natural world around western New York and the world, and wandering through the cityscape in Buffalo.